Millennials are – or are about to become – parents.

 This misconception likely comes from either not knowing the recommended amount of coverage that is needed to protect their families financially or by assuming their employer-provided coverage is enough.
 Experts recommend coverage that’s equal to five to ten times your annual salary.
 Employer-provided life insurance typically only amounts to one or two.

 Life insurance helps your family remain financially stable if you’re no longer around.
 And if you have a spouse and children who depend on you, it’s virtually a necessity.
 Plain and simple.
+A million dollars life insurance policy may surprise you with how affordable it is.

 The Reality Of The Situation